-Use this tab to proactively track changes on the Virtual Machines (VMs) deployed on any of these sources—VMware ESXi server, VMware vCenter server, Amazon Web Services Virtual Private Cloud (AWS-VPC), or Google Compute Engine (GCE).
+Use this tab to proactively track changes on the Virtual Machines (VMs) deployed on any of these sources—VMware ESXi server, VMware vCenter server or the Amazon Web Services, Virtual Private Cloud (AWS-VPC).

 When monitoring ESXi hosts that are part of the VM-Series NSX edition solution, use Dynamic Address Groups instead of using VM Information Sources to learn about changes in the virtual environment.
 For the VM-Series NSX edition solution, the NSX Manager provides Panorama with information on the NSX security group to which an IP address belongs.
 The information from the NSX Manager provides the full context for defining the match criteria in a Dynamic Address Group because it uses the service profile ID as a distinguishing attribute and allows you to properly enforce policy when you have overlapping IP addresses across different NSX security groups.

-You can register up to a maximum of 32 tags to an IP address.
+Up to a maximum of 32 tags (from vCenter server and NSX Manager) that can be registered to an IP address.